 A student may also appeal a decision to drop the student from a program following academic probation.

 Repeating a Course

-A graduate student may choose to repeat a course in which the earned grade was lower than a B. The last subsequent grade will apply to the GPA.
+A graduate student may choose to repeat a course in which the earned grade was lower than a B. The last subsequent grade will be used to calculate the student's cumulative graduate GPA.

 Culminating Experience